 The Group issues a mix of traditional life insurance contracts, unit-linked contracts, Deposit Administration Fund (DAF) contracts, life and health riders including hospitalization riders and credit life contracts.
-The main distribution channel adopted by the Group for the life insurance business is through the bancassurance network amounting to 81,0% of the total business (31 December 2019: 88,4%).
+The main distribution channel for the life insurance business is through the bancassurance network amounting to 87,4% of the total business (31 December 2020: 81,0%).
 The Group also issues life insurance contracts through independent intermediary channels such as insurance agents and brokers.